Figure skating spins: Solo spin combinations

+Pair spin combinations

 Both junior and senior pair teams must perform one pair spin combination, which may begin with a fly spin, during their free skating programs.
-Pair spin combinations must have at least eight revolutions, which must be counted from "the entry of the spin until its exit".
+Pair spin combinations must have at least eight revolutions; the minimum number of required revolutions "must be counted from the entry of the spin until its exit".
 If spins are done with less than two revolutions, pairs receive zero points; if they have less than three revolutions, they are considered a skating movement, not a spin.
-Pair teams cannot, except for a short step when changing directions, stop while performing a rotation.
-Spins must have at least two different basic positions, with two revolutions in each position performed by both partners anywhere within the spin; full value for pair spin combinations are awarded only when both partners perform all three basic positions.
-A spin executed in both clockwise and counter-clockwise directions is considered one spin.
+Pair teams cannot stop, except for a short step when changing directions, while performing a rotation.
+Spins must have at least two different basic positions, with two revolutions in each position performed by both partners anywhere within the spin; full value for pair spin combinations is awarded only when both partners perform all three basic positions.
+A spin executed in both clockwise and counterclockwise directions is considered one spin.
 When a team simultaneously performs spins in both directions that immediately follow each other, they earn more points, but they must execute a minimum of three revolutions in each direction without any changes in position.

-Both partners must execute at least one change of position and one change of foot (although not necessarily done simultaneously); if not, the element will have no value.
-Like the solo spin combination, the spin combination has three basic positions: the camel spin, the sit spin, and the upright spin.
-Also like the solo spin combination, changes to a non-basic position is counted towards the team's total number of revolutions and are not considered a change of position.
-A change of foot must have at least three revolutions, before and after the change, and can be any basic or non-basic position, in order for the element to be counted.

-Fluctuations of speed and variations of positions of the head, arms, or free leg are allowed.
-Difficult variations of a combined pair spin must have at least two revolutions.
-They receive more points if the spin contains three difficult variations, two of which can be non-basic positions, although each partner must have at least one difficult variation.
-The same rules apply for difficult entrances into pair spin combinations as they do for solo spin combinations, except that they must be executed by both partners for the element to count towards their final score.
+Pair teams receive more points if the spin contains three difficult variations, two of which can be non-basic positions, although each partner must have at least one difficult variation.
+The pair team must each perform at least one change of foot, although not necessarily at the same time.
+The spin can also begin with a fly spin; they earn more points if one or both partners perform a difficult entrance or any fly entrance.
+They also earn more points if they perform a difficult exit.
 A difficult exit, in which the skaters exit the spin in a lift or spinning movement, is defined as "an innovative move that makes the exit significantly more difficult".
-If one or both partners fall while entering a spin, they can execute a spin or a spinning movement to fill up time lost during the fall.
+They earn more points if their change in directions immediately follow each other, if the man lifts the woman while he is one foot for at least one revolution, and when they perform at least six revolutions "without any changes in position/variation and foot (camel, sit, difficult upright)".
+If one or both partners fall while entering a spin, they can execute a spin or a spinning movement to fill up the time lost during the fall.